-Solar energy is on the rise, and an increasing number of homeowners and businesses across the nation are choosing to invest in this clean, renewable energy source.
-We often meet Massachusetts residents who have questions about installing solar, and with the buzz over Tesla Powerwall and solar-plus-storage so often in headlines, one of the biggest topics we hear questions about is solar batteries.
+Solar energy and solar batteries are on the rise, and an increasing number of homeowners and businesses across the nation are choosing to invest in this clean, renewable energy source.
+At Boston Solar, we regularly meet Massachusetts residents who have questions about installing solar with backup power, and with all the buzz over the Tesla solar battery product Tesla Powerwall and solar-plus-storage so often in headlines, those questions are often about solar batteries.

-Are solar power batteries worth the upfront cost, and what are the benefits of adding energy storage to a solar PV system, such as with Tesla Powerwall?
-As Boston Solar is a new Tesla Powerwall Certified Installer, we outline below how energy storage works, the benefits, and new financial incentives available that makes solar+storage more accessible and affordable than ever.
+Is a solar battery worth the upfront cost, and what are the benefits of adding batteries for a solar panel system, such as with Tesla Powerwall?
+As Boston Solar is a Tesla Powerwall Certified Installer, we will outline how energy storage works, its benefits, and new financial incentives available that make solar+storage more accessible and affordable than ever.

 How Solar Battery Storage Works

-A conventional grid-tied solar PV system produces energy for your home and then sends any excess energy that your system generates back into the power grid.
-When your system isn’t producing enough electricity for your energy needs, you would use electricity from the grid.
+A conventional grid-tied solar PV system produces energy for your home and then sends any excess energy that your system generates back into the power grid, where you would then receive a net metering credit.
+When your system isn’t producing enough electricity for your energy needs, you would use electricity from the grid, like at night.

-With battery storage or Tesla Powerwall, you can store your excess solar energy generated during the day for later use at any time.
-During the day, the sun shines on your solar panels, charging your battery.
+With solar battery storage, like Tesla Powerwall, you can store your excess solar energy generated during the day for later use at any time.
+During the day, the sun shines on your solar panels, and your excess energy charges your battery.
 At night, your home draws electricity from your battery, powering your home with clean, sustainable energy.
-This is an especially great benefit if your local utility charges more for electricity used in the evenings.
+This is an especially great benefit if your local utility charges more for electricity used in the evenings or other peak times when you may not be producing sufficient solar energy.

 So, what are the other benefits of solar battery storage?